Married, moved, and getting it together.

 Not Otherwise Specified by Leah Peah is the book that I read in the tub and when I have spare time.
 It’s good.
 And I’m pretty objective.

-I think I got stuck unfinishing books with Neal Stephenson’s “The Baroque Cycle” books: _Quicksilver_, _The Confusion_, and _The System of the World_.
+I think I got stuck unfinishing books with Neal Stephenson’s “The Baroque Cycle” books: Quicksilver, The Confusion, and System of the World.
 These are long (900 pages or more) books with dense prose.
 Good, but not exactly “popcorn” literature.
 It’s frustrating because Stephenson is a three-way tie for first for my favorite author.

 *5. Fiction or Non-Fiction?*